Rahmasemma/Data-400-final-project/README.md

 - **Dapagliflozin:** Treatment for type 2 diabetes, heart failure, and chronic kidney disease
 - **Dupixent:** Treatment for atopic dermatitis, asthma and other inflammatory conditions
 - **Eliquis:** Blood thinner used to treat and prevent blood clots
-- **Humira:** Treatment used for arious autoimmune conditions, like Crohn’s disease, ulcerative colitis, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and psoriasis
+- **Humira:** Treatment used for various autoimmune conditions, like Crohn’s disease, ulcerative colitis, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and psoriasis
 - **Human Immunoglobulin G:** Treatment for immunodeficiency and various autoimmune disorders
 - **Inflectra:** Treatment for various autoimmune conditions, like Crohn’s disease, ulcerative colitis, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and psoriasis
 - **Keytruda:** Immunotherapy cancer treatment